trkin/dev.trk.in.rs/_posts/2023-01-05-ubuntu-multiseat.md

 Also need to attach `render` and `fb` (frame buffer, if exists) and sound Also find the ports that you want to assign.
 If you have usb dock station than you do have to allocate only one port.
-All devices attached to docking station will be under that port (also the soud and microphone).
+All devices attached to docking station will be under that port (also the sound and microphone).
 You can use headset with microphone and with one 3.5mm cable you have stable sound connection.
 Put that in `attach_seats.sh` file so we can modify and run easilly